 The best approach is to adopt a comprehensive system for managing your risk and follow it consistently.
-An effective restoration contractor risk management plan addresses four elements: communication, pre-qualification and selection, contractor performance monitoring, and continuous improvement.
+A practical restoration contractor risk management plan addresses four elements: communication, pre-qualification and selection, contractor performance monitoring, and continuous improvement.

 1. Effective Communication of your company values, pre-qualification guidelines, evaluation thresholds, safety requirements, and feedback to your contractors is essential.
 This can be accomplished through written policies and procedures, emails, web-based communications, training meetings, or telephone contact.

 2. Contractor Pre-qualification and Selection Process.
-Use a contractor pre-qualification audit and management system questionnaire to identify where sub-contractors stand on key leading and lagging indicators.
+Use a contractor pre-qualification audit and management system questionnaire to identify sub-contractors on key leading and lagging indicators.
 Your review should include: